Learn what an order fulfillment is and how it works.

 The following payment methods support delayed fulfillments by following the Two-Step approach:

-For Unzer Invoice Secured and Unzer Instalment, the two-step approach is applicable but there is an additional
+For Unzer Invoice and Unzer Installment, the two-step approach is applicable but there is an additional

 shipment API call to actually charge the amount.